 Stay safe on the roads this winter with our handy guide to driving during the colder months.

-Darker nights, frosty mornings and icy roads can make driving in winter a challenge for even the most experienced motorist.
+Longer nights, frosty mornings and icy roads can make driving in winter a challenge for even the most experienced motorist.

 But a little extra preparation can go a long way.
 Here are our tips for driving safely in winter.